-The Five Time Sit-to-Stand Test or 5XSTS is a geriatric standardized testing tool developed to assess specific sit-to-stand transfers and lower extremity strength.
+The five-times sit-to-stand test (5XSTS) is a standardized geriatric tool developed to assess specific sit-to-stand transfers and lower extremity strength.
 It has the potential to predict mobility and fall risk.
-It is considered a functional test as it involves mobility that is consistent with functional activities of daily living.
+It is considered a functional test as it involves mobility consistent with functional activities of daily living.
 The test provides a method to quantify functional lower extremity strength and helps identify how patients complete transitional movements.

-Many therapists, including myself, have used the 5XSTS because it is quick to administer, needs little equipment, and requires very little space to perform.
-As a result, the 5XSTS has become a popular standardized test among healthcare providers to recognize people at substantial risk of recurrent falls, and more importantly, identify those who are appropriate for treatment and/or intervention before they fall.
+Many therapists have used the 5XSTS because it is quick to administer, requires little equipment, and requires very little space to perform.
+As a result, the 5XSTS has become a popular standardized test among healthcare providers to recognize those at substantial risk of recurrent falls, and more importantly, identify those who are appropriate for treatment and/or intervention before they fall.

 Fall Risk and Cut-Off Scores

-Here is a complete list of normative data for the 5XSTS test based upon age and sex (Bohannon et al, 2010; Lusardi et al, 2003):
+Here is a complete list of normative data for the 5XSTS test based on age and sex, authored by Richard Wallace Bohannon:

-In addition to this research, Buatois et al, 2008 found that individuals with a score greater than 15 seconds had 74% greater risk of recurrent falls than those who took less time, which can be seen in the chart below.
+In addition to this research, Buatois et al., 2008 found that individuals with a score greater than 15 seconds had a 74%greater risk of recurrent falls than those who took less time, which can be seen in the chart below.

 Minor Improvements = Big Impact